infrae/fcrepo/src/fcrepo/README.txt

   <foo></foo>

 We can also add Managed Content, this will be stored and managed by fedora, but it's not inline xml.
+The data is stored in a seperate file on the harddrive.
 We do this by setting the controlGroup param to 'M'

   >>> obj.addDataStream('TEXT', 'Hello!  ', label=u'Some Text',
   ...                   mimeType=u'text/plain', controlGroup=u'M',